solidusio-contrib/solidus_social/README.md

 Registering Your Application
 ----------------------------

-Facebook, Github and Google OAuth2 are supported out of the box but, you will need to register your application with each of the sites you want to use.
+Github and Google OAuth2 are supported out of the box but, you will need to register your application with each of the sites you want to use.